Methyl benzoate: Occurrence

 Methyl benzoate can be isolated from the freshwater fern Salvinia molesta.
 It is one of many compounds that is attractive to males of various species of orchid bees, which apparently gather the chemical to synthesize pheromones; it is commonly used as bait to attract and collect these bees for study.

+Having a fruity aroma, methyl benzoate occurs in ylang-ylang, tuberose, Michelia.
+It is the principal aroma compound in fejioa fruit.

 Cocaine hydrochloride hydrolyzes in moist air to give methyl benzoate; drug-sniffing dogs are thus trained to detect the smell of methyl benzoate.